Stephen Flynn

-Stephen Mark Flynn (born 13 October 1988) is a Scottish politician who has served as the Scottish National Party (SNP) Member of Parliament (MP) for Aberdeen South since 2019.
-Flynn has served as leader of the SNP in the House of Commons since December 2022, succeeding Ian Blackford.
-His leadership was marked by the loss of 39 seats at the 2024 general election, reducing the SNP to the second-largest party in Westminster from Scotland and the fourth-largest party in Parliament.
+Stephen Mark Flynn (born 13 October 1988) is a Scottish politician who has served as Cabinet Secretary for Economy, Tourism and Transport since 2026.
+A member of the Scottish National Party (SNP), he has been Member of the Scottish Parliament (MSP) for Aberdeen Deeside and North Kincardine since 2026, and was Member of Parliament (MP) for Aberdeen South from 2019 to 2026.
+He served as the leader of the SNP in the House of Commons from December 2022 until May 2026.

 Early life and career

-Member for Aberdeen South

-Stephen Flynn was born on 13 October 1988 in Dundee, and went to school in Brechin and Dundee.
+Stephen Mark Flynn was born on 13 October 1988 in Dundee, and went to school in Brechin and Dundee.
 He studied at the University of Dundee, graduating with an undergraduate Master of Arts (MA Hons) in history and politics, and a Master of Letters (MLitt) degree in international politics and security studies.

-Flynn previously worked as an assistant to Callum McCaig and in the office of Maureen Watt in Aberdeen.
+Flynn worked as an assistant to Callum McCaig and in the office of Maureen Watt in Aberdeen.

-Flynn was first elected to Aberdeen City Council for the Kincorth/Nigg/Cove Ward in 2015 and served as leader of the SNP group on Aberdeen City Council from 2016 till his election to Parliament in 2019.
-Flynn resigned as a councillor on the grounds that he could not effectively serve on the council and as an MP at the same time, saying to The Press and Journal, "I have also consistently stated that it is not practically possible to serve a full term in a parliament and dedicate time to be an effective local councillor."
+Flynn was first elected to Aberdeen City Council for the Kincorth/Nigg/Cove Ward in 2015 and served as leader of the SNP group on Aberdeen City Council from 2016 until his election to Parliament in 2019.
+Flynn resigned as a councillor because he could not effectively serve on the council and as an MP at the same time.